karottenreibe/caty/index.markdown

 [thor]:          http://yehudakatz.com/2008/05/12/by-thors-hammer/  "The great Thor, an inspiration for Caty"
 [rake]:          http://rake.rubyforge.org/                         "The great Rake, an inspiration for Caty"

 [presentation]:  /presenty                                          "A presentation about Caty -- great for a quick introduction"
-[kitty]:         /kitty.html                                        "The kitty application -- a small show-off of Caty's functionalities"
+[kitty]:         /kitty                                             "The kitty application -- a small show-off of Caty's functionalities"
+[comparison]:    /comparison.html                                   "A comparison of Caty and other Ruby command line parsers"

+[consoleimage]:  /console.png                                       "Caty at work in the Kitty example application"